-Then there are more refined forms such as the self-man-aged control of production.
+Then there are more refined forms such as the selfmanaged control of production.
 Another component of the code of exploitation.

 And so on.
 Anyone who decides to organise my life for me can never be my comrade.
-If they try to justify this with the excuse that someone must produce otherwise we will all lose our identity as human beings and be overcome by "wild, savage nature," we reply that the man-nature relationship is a product of the enlightened marxist bourgeoisie.
+If they try to justify this with the excuse that someone must 'produce' otherwise we will all lose our identity as human beings and be overcome by 'wild, savage nature', we reply that the man-nature relationship is a product of the enlightened Marxist bourgeoisie.
 Why did they want to turn a sword into a pitchfork?
-Why must man continually strive to distinguish himself from nature?
-The dictatorship of the tool is the worst kind of dictatorship.
+Why must man continually strive to distinguish himself from nature? struct capital's death project.
+The latter can only enter the world of creativity and play by transforming who is playing into a "player' the living creator into a dead person who cheats themselves into believing they are alive.